May: The beautiful month

 Credit to Man vyi

-And it’s not just been the greens and blossom colours that have been beautiful.
-The blues above and around us have seemed particularly vibrant over the past few weeks too.
+Although it’s the countryside that looks its best at this time of year, the blues above and around us have seemed particularly vibrant over the past few weeks too.
 The night sky has been crisp and clear.
-Unfortunately, I’m no good at night photography, but there have been some stunning shots of it recently.
+Unfortunately, I’m no good at night photography, but I’ve seen some stunning shots recently.

 IMG_20200531_134407.jpg